debakkerb/research/https_lb_mig/README.md

 - `domain`
 - `folder_id`

 Once done, run `terraform plan` and `terraform apply` to create the target infrastructure.
 You need permissions on the `folder_id` to create projects (`roles/resourcemanager.projectCreator`).
+It takes quite a bit of time for the service to become available, as it takes a while to provision the SSL certificate.
+In the output of the Terraform state, you will get the public IP address of the load balancer.
+You need to use that public IP address to configure the A record that corresponds to the domain you set in your `terraform.tfvars` file.

 ## Resources